CS410-2017Jan/Cards-Against-Humanity/README.md

 * Skin: “Skin with dynamic hardware controls”
 * Select “test” > Start > Launch
 * ```$ ionic build android ```
+* ```$ cordova platform add android ```
 * ```$ ionic emulate android -ls``` (Only once the emulator is up and running)

+**Notes:**
+* If your emulator is slow, change it to a Nexus 5.
+* If the Intel hardware acceleration (HAXM) isn't working or maybe the emulator isn't running, try checking your BIOS to see if Intel Virtualization Technology is enabled.